simplesamlphp/simplesamlphp/docs/simplesamlphp-reference-idp-hosted.md

     set to `__DEFAULT__`, and that IdP will be used when no other entries in the metadata matches.

+`logout_delete_session_cookie`
+:   Delete the SAMLAuthToken cookie on logout from the IdP. `true` is the defualt.
+You may consdier
+    setting this option to `false` if you wish to have a degenerate installation with the SP and IdP on the same install instance.

 `logouttype`
 :   The logout handler to use.
 Either `iframe` or `traditional`. `traditional` is the default.